-Campus building materials should meet the following standards as applicable.
+Building materials should meet the following standards as applicable.

-- Campus building materials should utilize building materials identified in Leadership in Energy and Environmental Design (LEED) version 4 prerequisites at a Silver or better certification (see Other Programs, Chapter 5. - 2.
-Building code officials should have control over building materials to ensure that all buildings are constructed in accordance with the provisions of the governing building and construction code.
+- Building materials should utilize building materials identified in Leadership in Energy and Environmental Design (LEED) version 4 prerequisites at a Silver or better certification (see Other Programs, Chapter 5. - Building code officials should have control over building materials to ensure that all buildings are constructed in accordance with the provisions of the governing building and construction code.